-Construction Type Required Mandatory Criteria Required Optional (points) Criteria Certification MF New Construction Yes Yes, at least 40 EGCC not required 4 MF Substantial Rehab Yes ^{1,2} Yes, at least 35 EGCC not required MF Moderate Rehab Yes ^{1,2} Yes, at least 35 EGCC not required MF Adaptive Reuse Yes ^{1,2,3} Yes, at least 35 EGCC not required Rehab with an addition or new detached building Yes ^{1,2,5} Yes at least 35 EGCC not required
+Construction Type Required Mandatory Criteria Required Optional (points) Criteria Certification MF New Construction Yes Yes, at least 40 EGCCTM not required/ES is required4 MF Substantial Rehab Yes 1 , 2 Yes, at least 35 EGCCTM not required MF Moderate Rehab Yes ^{1,2} Yes, at least 35 EGCCTM not required MF Adaptive Reuse Yes ^{1,2,3} Yes, at least 35 EGCCTM not required Rehab with an addition or new detached building Yes ^{1,2,5} Yes at least 35 EGCCTM not required

 - 1. Any improvements made at the time of construction are required to comply with the corresponding Mandatory criteria, except when the criteria specifically denote "New Construction only."
-For example, compliance is required for new finishes, replacement of equipment, building components, mechanical systems, electrical systems, assembly of components, and other if replacement is in the project's scope of work. - 2.
+For example, compliance is required for new finishes, replacement of equipment, building components, mechanical systems, electrical systems, assembly of components, and other, if replacement is in the project's scope of work. - 2.
 Existing equipment, plumbing fixtures, and/or appliances that remain (not improved) are exempt from meeting New Construction requirements. - 3.
 Adaptive Reuse projects must follow either Substantial Rehab or Moderate Rehab Mandatory and selected Optional criteria requirements. - 4.
-If claiming and receiving enhanced sustainability RFP selection points Tier 3, Pathway 2 certification under applicable program is required. - 5.
+If claiming and receiving Minnesota Housing's Multifamily Consolidated Request for Proposals (RFP) Enhanced Sustainability selection points Tier 3 Pathway 2 or Tier 4, certification under the applicable program is required.
+ENERGY STAR certification is required for all new construction projects regardless of enhanced sustainability selection. - 5.
 New Construction Mandatory Location + Neighborhood Fabric Criteria 2.2, 2.3, 2.5, and 2.6 are not required.

-6.02 Multifamily Minimum Mandatory Criteria for MF Rehab Projects
+6.02 Minimum Mandatory Criteria for MF Moderate Rehab Projects

 Not all Mandatory criteria are required for MF Moderate Rehab projects.
-Mandatory criteria for MF Rehab projects are embedded within the applicable MN Overlay criteria/ EGCC criteria.
+Mandatory criteria for MF Rehab projects are embedded within the applicable MN Overlay criteria/EGCCTM criteria.